apache/nuttx/configs/freedom-k64f/README.txt

     4. SDHC support is not enabled in this configuration.
 Refer to the configuration settings listed above under "SD Card Support".

+    5. Support for NSH built-in applications is enabled, but no built-in applications have been configured in.

-    5. No external pullup is available on MDIO signal when MK64FN1M0VLL12 MCU is requests status of the Ethernet link connection.
+    6. No external pullup is available on MDIO signal when MK64FN1M0VLL12 MCU is requests status of the Ethernet link connection.
 Internal pullup is required when port configuration for MDIO signal is enabled:

        CONFIG_KINETIS_ENET_MDIOPULLUP=y

-    6. Configured to use a fixed IPv4 address:
+    7. Configured to use a fixed IPv4 address:

        CONFIG_NSH_IPADDR=0x0a000002
        CONFIG_NSH_DRIPADDR=0x0a000001